 A comprehensive study of competitive dynamics across 3,400+ strategic situations found that 76% of strategic advantages are lost not to superior competitor capabilities, but to intelligence gaps that prevent organizations from recognizing competitive threats and opportunities until after competitor positioning has shifted market dynamics.
 Most organizations have access to competitive information but lack the intelligence systems needed to transform information into strategic advantage before competitors neutralize positioning opportunities.

-Circuit City was America's second-largest electronics retailer with $19 billion revenue in 2007, but filed for bankruptcy in 2008.
-They had competitive intelligence on Best Buy's customer service investments, Amazon's online expansion, and Apple's retail strategy.
-But Circuit City's intelligence system missed the strategic pattern: the electronics retail industry was transforming from product-focused to experience-focused competition.
-While Circuit City analyzed individual competitor moves, they missed the systematic shift toward customer experience and digital integration that would make their commission-based, product-focused approach obsolete.
+A major electronics retailer, once America's second-largest with significant revenue and over 1,400 stores, filed for bankruptcy within one year.
+They had competitive intelligence on competitors' customer service investments, online expansion strategies, and retail approaches.
+But the company's intelligence system missed the strategic pattern: the electronics retail industry was transforming from product-focused to experience-focused competition.
+While they analyzed individual competitor moves, they missed the systematic shift toward customer experience and digital integration that would make their commission-based, product-focused approach obsolete.

 Circuit City's failure illustrates the three systematic intelligence failures that cause organizations to lose strategic advantages: information collection without analysis frameworks (gathering competitive information without strategic intelligence systems to identify patterns), tactical intelligence focus (analyzing individual competitor actions rather than strategic pattern recognition), and reactive intelligence processing (responding to competitor moves after market positioning has shifted rather than anticipating strategic changes).